gladiuscode/javascript-examples/src/scope/scope.md

 > Blocks are not scope until they have
 > let or const declared inside.

+## Temporal Dead Zone

+We refer to it as a Reference Error that we encounter when we try to access a let or const before their declaration.

+Let and const behave differently than vars, vars are declared and initialized to undefined, this is why we can use them before their declaration, while let and const do not.

+In fact, this let and const behavior was introduced to prevent people from declaring a const variable and then assigning to it a value before its declaration.

 ## Corner case

 During compilation, when Javascript